beniamino73/titanic/README.md

 # titanic

-my first analysis of titanic survivors
+## my first analysis of titanic survivors

+in this repository I'll put my progress in the analysis of titanic survivors competition from Kaggle